midorizemi/template_rinko_doc/README.md

 1. Execute ```$> latexmk -pv main.tex``` in a terminal or use perticular tool to make document from IDE

 ## Licence
-This software is released under the MIT License - see the LICENSE.com
+This software is released under the MIT License - see the LICENSE